The Noble Qur’an : Surah and Ayah

 - Something that points to a direction.
 Every Ayah points to a direction – and that is Allah s.w.t.
 Himself.

 - Something amazing – it is supposed to make you wonder.
-When the believers look at the creations of Allah, they become amazed with it.
+When the believers look at the creations of Allah, they become amazed by it because they confirm the existence of Allah as their Creator.

 - Something to get our attention – Every Ayah is calling us; we have to pay attention to the reality around us as there are lessons to take heed.